Postgraduate Research Study

 The Department of Economics covers three main areas:

 - Our economic theory cluster has interests in game theory, networks and mechanism design.

 - Our applied economics cluster has interests in economic history, labour economics, regional economics and economic growth.

 - Our econometrics cluster has interests in theoretical and applied econometrics, including panel data and financial econometrics.

 The research in our Department of Finance relates to three themes:

 - Financial markets and institutions over the long run.

 - Not-for-profit financial institutions, particularly credit unions.

 - The microstructure of financial markets.

-In the Management Subject Group, high quality research is being conducted in four broad themes:
+High quality research is being conducted across four broad themes: